Satellite-based Services for Disaster Risk Management

 The workshop “Satellite-based Services for Disaster Risk Management” held on May 25th in Athens, aimed at creating a common understanding among Greek and European stakeholders of what satellite-based services can bring during the disaster management cycle and of how to facilitate the access and use of such solutions at national and regional levels.

-- Define policy recommendations, both at national and international level and provide the basis for a roadmap to smoothen the integration path of satellite-based services.
+- Define policy recommendations, both at national and international levels and provide the basis for a roadmap to smoothen the integration path of satellite-based services.

 The workshop was hosted at the premises of the Greek Ministry for Climate Crisis and Civil Protection and took place in a hybrid format.
 All the speakers joined the event in presence, while part of the audience attended remotely.